 Dining and Bars

-Blue Haven Resort offers a great selection of places to dine.
+The resort offers several places to dine.
 Fire and Ice offers indoor and outdoor dining.
 Salt is a pizza and Italian restaurant, and Jammin’ By the Sea is located beachside and serves casual island and grill fare.

 Bars and nightlife options include Ice Bar & Fire Lounge, Salt Bar, and the swim-up pool bar.

-Guests staying at Blue Haven Resort also have access to the restaurant and bars at the Alexandra Resort.
+Guests staying at this property also have access to the restaurant and bars at the Alexandra Resort.

 The Turks and Caicos Collection